smaurice101/readthedocs/docs/source/tmlbuilds.rst

    Similarly, if processing any variable, this naming standard will apply.

-For example, lets breakdown this rule for prepcoccesed variables Voltage and Current:
+For example, lets breakdown the following rule for prepcoccesed variables Voltage and Current - this rule would be the value of the **processlogic** field in Dag 5 above:

 **classification_name=failure_prob:Voltage_preprocessed_AnomProb=55,n:Current_preprocessed_AnomProb=55,n**